 Do you want the sweet and mild flavor of crinkly Savoy or tight, white leaves for coleslaw and stir-fries?
 How about a bold-flavored red to add a splash of color?

-You can grow cabbage in US Hardiness Zones 1-10, but it’s all about choosing the right type for your growing zone.
+You can grow cabbage in US Hardiness Zones 1 to 10, but it’s all about choosing the right type for your growing zone.

 Diverse and delicious, from small-headed early maturing types to large, late season winter varieties there’s a cabbage variety out there to suit each gardener.
 Let’s learn a bit more about the different types of cabbage and our favorites for growing in the garden.